LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition

-Bert is one of the most successful pre-training language models, here we use it as the character-level encoder.
-For each character $x_i$ in the input sequence $\mathbf{x}$, bert will convert it into a fixed-length vector $\mathbf{w}$.
 CRF are statistical graphical models which have demonstrated state-of-art accuracy on virtually all of the sequence labeling tasks including NER task.
 Particularly, we use linear-chain CRF that is a popular choice for tag decoder, adopted by most DNNs for NER.

 A linear-chain CRF model defines the posterior probability of $\mathbf{y}$ given $\mathbf{x}$ to be: